our Christian mission

 St Mary’s parish is one of the 5 per cent most deprived in the country.
 The Index of Multiple Deprivation 2019 ranked Hull as the 4th most deprived local authority area.

-The transformation of our building will be key to taking forward our vision to:
+The recent transformation of our building is key to taking forward our vision to:

 Tend by responding to human need and being an inclusive congregation and to